‘Dragon Ball Heroes’ Episode 16 Confirms Death Of An Evil God

 Dragon Ball Heroes Episode 16, which is titled “Zamasu Versus Universe 7!
-Ambition’s End!,” featured the intense battle between Evil Zamasu and the Universe 7 fighters.
+Ambition’s End!” featured the intense battle between Evil Zamasu and the Universe 7 fighters.
 While Core Area Warriors leader Super Hearts is absorbing the power of Universe Seed, Evil Zamasu is defending him from the attacks of Son Goku, Vegeta, Future Trunks, Piccolo, and Android 17.
 Evil Zamasu may have been outnumbered, but with his incredible power and immortal body, he still held the upper hand in the fight.

-During the battle, Future Trunks asked Evil Zamasu why he is helping a mortal like Super Hearts.
+During the battle, Future Trunks asked Evil Zamasu why he was helping a mortal like Super Hearts.
 As everyone knows, Evil Zamasu has strong hatred of mortals and he once tried to use Son Goku’s body to execute the Zero Mortal Plan.
 Evil Zamasu revealed that once Super Hearts defeats Zeno-sama, no one could ever stop him from his plan to eliminate all the mortals.

 After blocking all the attacks of the Universe 7 fighters, Evil Zamasu started his counterattack with Hammer of Judgment.
 Evil Zamasu followed by single blows to each of the Universe 7 fighters.
 After using a huge amount of energy in their previous battle against Giant Kamioren, it’s very noticeable that Son Goku, Vegeta, Future Trunks, Piccolo, and Android 17 already looked sluggish and less powerful.
 Luckily, in the Dragon Ball Heroes Episode 16, two strong reinforcements came to give the Universe 7 fighters a hand in their ongoing battle against Evil Zamasu.